Build with AIEdTech Track

 Host university

-Host university for the May 16-17 ideathon and academic partner for the EdTech challenge.
+Host university for the May 23-24 hackathon and academic partner for the EdTech challenge.

 TuronBank